Excursion set peaks in energy as a model for haloes: Introduction

-The next Section first sets up notation and highlights a number of interesting relations between derivatives of energy and overdensity.
-It then derives our expression for excursion set peaks in energy.
+Section~\ref{sec:phys} discusses the physical motivation for working with energy rather than density as the primary variable.
+After first setting up notation and highlighting a number of interesting relations between derivatives of energy and overdensity, Section~\ref{sec:stats} derives our expression for the comoving number density of excursion set peaks in energy and describes a number of generic features of the approach.
+Section~\ref{sec:sims} compares a number of these predictions with the properties of protohaloes identified in simulations.
 A final section summarizes some consequences of our analysis and discusses a number of interesting directions for further study.
-An Appendix provides explicit expressions for some of the important correlations between enclosed matter and energy overdensities.
+Appendix \ref{app:acc} contains some technicalities of the multipole expansion, Appendix~\ref{app:corrs} provides expressions for some of the important correlations between matter and energy overdensities, and Appendix~\ref{app:alt} discusses a modification of our energy peaks approach: a hybrid model which uses both energy and density to identify protohaloes.